tripl3a/blockchain/README.md

 ## Clean Code Development

-Principles were applied according to:
+Principles were applied according to (some, not all):
 * [http://clean-code-developer.de/die-grade/roter-grad/]()
 * [http://clean-code-developer.de/die-grade/orangener-grad/]()

 ### Using a version control system

-Well, as you can see we're on GitHub here... :white_check_mark:
+Well, as you can see we're on GitHub here...

 ### Apply simple refactoring patterns

 #### Extract methods (DRY principle)

-e.g. the hash() method: First it was in the Blockchain class.
-Then I created the class Block where I also wanted a hash() method.
-After copy & pasting the code I was eventually able to delete the method in Blockchain.
+Instead of copy and pasting the code, I created the method mine_new_block() in [test_blockchain.py](./tests/test_blockchain.py), which is used several times within this class.
-(see [this commit](https://github.com/tripl3a/blockchain/commit/f94974e7170cbe10a7e9154a991ae62101df2795)) :white_check_mark:

 ### Rename cryptic names (scout rule)

-for example in [this commit](https://github.com/tripl3a/blockchain/commit/7fcebf465a8359312bd1650f62e2c18e257c0519) of test_blockchain.py :white_check_mark:
+An example for renaming cryptic names and thus applying the scout rule is [this commit](https://github.com/tripl3a/blockchain/commit/7fcebf465a8359312bd1650f62e2c18e257c0519) of test_blockchain.py.

 ### Automated Integration/Unit Tests

-Automated integration/unit tests have been implemented, see [test_blockchain.py](./tests/test_blockchain.py)). :white_check_mark:
+Automated integration/unit tests have been implemented in [test_blockchain.py](./tests/test_blockchain.py)).

 Run them manually in terminal:
 ```
 py.test test_blockchain.py
 ```

+### Single Responsibility Principle (SRP)

+In [blockchain.py](./blockchain.py) the class Block simply represents a block and the class Blockchain manages the blockchain.
+The code for the Flask WebApp is in a separate file [server.py](./server.py)

 ## Continuous Delivery